Using Two or More Monitors with One Computer (Windows 8)

 - Change the TV video input source to match the video source connection from the computer (Line-1, Video-1, HDMI, etc.).
 Refer to the documentation that came with the TV for instructions.

-NOTE:Depending on the TV, the image quality may not be as good as that of a monitor.
+- Turn on the computer.Depending on the TV, the image quality might not be as good as that of a monitor.

 - Connect the monitor to the computer using the cable you have chosen.